 Scanning for MEP modelling is becoming more common as it provides a permanent record prior to closing up ceiling, wall or underfloor spaces.

 Ballast Water Treatment Systems (BWTS) are now mandatory.
 Scan to BIM of the vessel’s Ballast Water Pumping System allows design of any upgrade.
-ESL recently completed a 200 scan project covering a 5 storey Engine and Plant Room in a 6 hour period utilising 2 scanners.
+ESL recently completed a 200 scan project covering a 5 storey Engine and Plant Room in a 6 hour period by utilising 2 scanners.

 Mobile mapping, either land or marine utilises a combination of our scanning, navigation and image collection systems/sensors tailor made to the job in hand.
 Here one of our vehicles is set up with the Ladybug spherical camera system.